storyfeet/irrigate/rules.md

     - 12 for each of the 6 player colours with different pipe shapes on.
         * "T"s , Corners, Straights, Pluses, and Double Corners.
     - 38 grey tiles: as above, but unowned.
-    - 4 grey Goal-Tiles
 * Coloured Counters
 * Game Currency, able to represent amounts from £0 to £50 for each player.

 These rules will use the '£' symbol to represent Currency.

 Key Terms
 ---------

 **Land Tile:** Every tile is considered a piece of Land.
 The colour of that Land shows who owns it.

-**Unowned Tile:** Some Land Tiles are Grey, this means that they are not owned by any player, but can be bought for a set price.
-Once a player has paid for a Land Tile, they mark ownership by placing a counter of their colour on it.
+**State Tile:** Some Land Tiles are Grey and have a shield on them, this means that they are owned by the state, and not by any player.
+They can however be bought for a set price.
+Once a player has paid for a Land Tile, they mark ownership by placing a counter of their colour over the shield.

 **Tap Tile:** A Land Tile with the word "Tap" on the back, these are all 'T' shaped and are always placed touching a **River Pipe**.

-**Goal Tile:** A tile, which has a large circle in it.
-These Lands are valuable, and if you purchase and irrigate just one of these, you win the game.
-All these tiles say Goal on the back.

 **Pipe:** Every tile has a pipe across it, if the pipes connect, then water flows freely across, and can be used to **Irrigate** that Land.